Giving Frequently Asked Questions

 Families are asked to support Parker a few times a year:

-If you are an alumnus/na, you will be asked during Alumni Giving Day to support the greatest needs of the School.
+If you are an alumnus/na, you will be asked during Alumni Giving Days to support a specific area.
+As a senior parent, you will be asked during the Senior Class Campaign to support a specific area.

 When should I make my gift?
 What is Parker's Fiscal Year?